-Our mission is to bring together a diverse community and to create a constructivist, multi-age, and multicultural learning environment for children in the elementary and middle school grades.
+Our mission is to bring together a diverse community and to create a constructivist and multicultural learning environment for children in the elementary school grades.

-Through integrated project based activities as well as direct instruction, group decision making, and family based opportunities, Oasis Charter School will foster the development of responsible citizenship skills, literacy, logical thinking, creative problem solving, and the ability to represent one’s ideas in a variety of ways.
+Through integrated project based activities, as well as, direct instruction, group decision making, and family based opportunities, Oasis Charter School will foster the development of responsible citizenship skills, literacy, logical thinking, creative problem solving, and the ability to represent one’s ideas in a variety of ways.
 Our students will be able to raise questions, identify and evaluate options, and access the information necessary to find answers.
-This program will equip our students with the skills necessary to fulfill their personal aspirations and advocate for the common good.
+Our program will equip our students with the skills necessary to fulfill their personal aspirations and advocate for the common good.

 All children bring unique life experiences to school.
 It is these experiences which influence their understanding of the world.
 The role of the adults who interact with children is to provide personally and culturally meaningful experiences so that children can build on their life experiences to reach a deeper level of understanding.
 Children at Oasis learn the skills necessary, (reading, math, science, creative arts, performing arts, social sciences, and social skills), to investigate, explore, create, and consequently construct new knowledge.
 Children construct their own understandings based on both the experiences they bring to school and the experiences they have in school.